A Blissful Trip Down Memory Lane

 This is a shortened version of my column for the newspaper:

 Sometimes writers need prompts.
 Something to get the juices flowing.
 This morning a prompt from WordPress read: “A place from your past or childhood, one that you’re fond of, is destroyed.
-Write it a memorial.”
+Write a memorial.”

 And do you know what immediately came to mind?
 The one room school house that I attended for the first four years of my school life.
 It was called Zion — and yes, we walked about a mile and a half to school (it seemed like five miles) but not in bare feet, or in ten feet of snow.